Qip21n0/Lassolver/README.md

 This is the Python code for implementing the Distributed-OAMP algorithm.

 ## Installation
-1. developers can build the package by first cloning the repository.
+1. Developers can build the package by first cloning this repository.
 ```bash
 > git clone https://github.com/Qip21n0/Lassolver.git
 ```